 "ekklesia {ek-klay-See'-ah} from a compound of 1537 and a derivative of 2564; a calling out, i.e. (concretely) a popular meeting, especially a religious congregation.

-(Jewish synagogue, or Christian community of members on earth or saints in heaven or both):--assembly, church.
-See Greek-- 1537 See Greek-- 2564Did you notice the "kaleo" connection?
+Jewish synagogue, or Christian community of members on earth or saints in heaven or both:--assembly, church.
+See Greek-- 1537 See Greek-- 2564

 kaleo {kal-eh'-o} akin to the base of 2753; to "call" (properly, aloud, but used in a variety of applications, directly or otherwise):--bid, call (forth), (whose, whose sur-name (was (called))."

-In Scripture the family name of God's children is Israel.
-It was not replaced or done away by a blank page or Acts 2.
+That identity, that name has not been replaced or done away with by a blank page or Acts 2.

 "in a Christian sense: 1) an assembly of Christians gathered for worship in a religious meeting 2) a company of Christian, or of those who, hoping for eternal salvation through Jesus Christ, observe their own religious rites, hold their own religious meetings, and manage their own affairs, according to regulations prescribed for the body for order's sake 3) those who anywhere, in a city, village, constitute such a company and are united into one body 4) the whole body of Christians scattered throughout the earth 5) the assembly of faithful Christians already dead and received into heaven".

-There seems to be an ekklēsia problem.
+It seems we have an ekklēsia problem.

 What's up with that?